sirosen/globus-sdk-python/docs/user_guide/getting_started/register_app.rst

 .. note::

-    SDK Tutorials and Examples frequently make use of the "tutorial client ID".
+    SDK Tutorials and Examples frequently make use of a "tutorial client".

-    This makes the examples work if you copy and run them, but using the tutorial client for production use cases is not recommended or supported.
+    This is a publicly registered application which makes the examples succeed with no edits, but using the tutorial client for production use cases is not recommended or supported.

 Developers who wish to learn more about OAuth2 at Globus are encouraged to read the `Clients, Scopes, and Consents